Table of Contents

 If you are turning in your pictures in person, please fill out the scorecard completely and correctly.
 Mark the length of each fish, the number of photos taken, have your unique identifier in the top corner, circle your top 5 fish and total your inches at the bottom.
 Turn in NO MORE than 2 pictures for each fish.
 Incomplete, lost, or blank scorecards make scoring take longer.

-Be on time, bring what you need, and make sure you have registered online before the deadline.
+Be on time, bring what you need, and make sure you have registered online AND on TourneyX Pro before the deadline.

 As a KATS competitor you are eligible for a discount in all ACK stores, make sure to let them know when you checkout.